pyodide/pyodide-blog/content/posts/rust-pyo3-support-in-pyodide.md

 are hopeful that we are headed towards a sustainable ecosystem.
 The work we did is not specific to the Cryptography package so my expectation is that building the next Rust package will be much easier.

+> **About the author**
+>
+> Hood Chatham is an Mathematics NSF Postdoctoral fellow at UCLA in the field of
+> homotopy theory.
+He is a maintainer of Pyodide.
+Coincedentally, he taught a
+> mathematical cryptography class in the Spring of 2022.